ProTrix: Building Models for Planning and Reasoning over Tables with Sentence Context: Our Method

 On the other hand, FEVEROUS presents an open-domain fact verification challenge spanning both sentences and tables.
 We select samples containing precisely one table in their gold evidence set.
 Each case is presented with the corresponding table along with 5 sentences as contextual information.
 To introduce variability to the sentence context, we ensure the inclusion of gold sentence evidence and augment the context with noisy sentences retrieved from Wikipedia by a dense retriever~\cite{hu2023unifee}.
 Training examples on claim verification from FEVEROUS impart the ability to decompose claims and reason on each sub-claim with a specific table or sentence context.

 For each task, we sample 4,000 instances from the training datasets.
 We employ GPT-4~\cite{achiam2023gpt} to generate responses according to the \textit{Plan-then-Reason} framework following the prompts in Table~\ref{tab:wikitab_distill} and~\ref{tab:feverous_distill} in Appendix.
 We filter out instances that GPT-4 predicts answers inconsistent with the original annotations.
 This results in a training set comprising 3,157 cases from FEVEROUS and 2,866 cases from WikiTQ.
-We train our models based on Llama-2-7B \cite{touvron2023llama} and CodeLlama-7B~\cite{roziere2023code}. \sethlcolor{gray}
+We train our models based on Llama-2-7B \cite{touvron2023llama} and CodeLlama-7B~\cite{roziere2023code} resulting in two models \textsc{ProTrix} and \textsc{ProTrix-Coder}. \sethlcolor{gray}